PattarawutAriyapruck/MA-Check-Credit/README.md

 - **Data Classification**: Processes extracted text to classify and analyze information, such as course grades or other details.
 - **Dashboard**: Displays summarized information in an easy-to-navigate dashboard interface.
 - **Export Summary**: Allows users to export the processed data in a structured summary.

+## My Work

+In this project, I focused on,
+- **PDF Text Extraction**: such as grades, credits, course codes into dictionary format.
+- **Data Classification**: verify_course function to correctly separate credits.
+- **Dashboard**: displays calculated values ​​on the website.